Your Office Secret Santa Guide!

 A bottle of wine or a box of chocolates is the easiest choice (and it’s a great fallback for those who are struggling to find an idea.)
 But if you want to set your team a challenge, why not suggest a theme for the secret Santa gifts?
 You can even add an extra twist, by turning the experience into a treasure hunt where gifts are hidden around the office and your team has to use clues to look for them.

 If Secret Santa really isn’t right for your team, don’t be afraid to offer an alternative.
 Consider asking your employees to spend their usual secret Santa budget on toiletries, toys and canned goods to give to the homeless.
-You can even turn it into a teambuilding activity, getting your colleagues to pack each other’s gifts into festive boxes.
+You can even turn it into a Christmas-themed team-building activity, getting your colleagues to pack each other’s gifts into festive boxes.
 The idea began with Operation Christmas Child, but now there’s a huge variety of charities and beauty banks accepting donations.

 1 other person has liked this article